Salesian Catholic Priest Father Anthony Pezzotta encounters the truth in the Bible

 Freedom kept because of pride

 Father Anthony was a model priest, admired for his dedication and character.
 However, the secret sin of pride prevented him from embracing the truth.
-He was more concerned with what his superior will say, how his students will feel.
+He was more concerned with what his superior will say, how his students would feel.

-After days of sleepless nights, despair, and fear, Fr.
+After sleepless nights, despair, and fear, Fr.
 Pezzotta prayed unceremoniously for the first time.
 He asked Jesus to take over, for he knew not what to do.
 God responded by revealing to him his sin.

 → Gospel apologetics every Christian must know.